explosion/spacy-llm/README.md

 ## Ongoing work

 In the near future, we will
-- Add more example tasks (but PRs are always welcome!)
+- Add more example tasks
 - Add more built-in backends
 - Provide more example use-cases and tutorials

+PRs are always welcome!

 ## 📝️ Reporting issues